-While there are still a few technical and commercial hurdles for the system to get over, a capless re-fuleing system has one huge thing in its favor — car owners want it.
-ITW has conducted surveys which show consumers are willing to pay up to $25 more per car for the convenience of a capless re-fueling system
+While there are still a few technical and commercial hurdles for the system to get over, a capless re-fueling system has one huge thing in its favor–car owners want it.
+ITW has conducted surveys which show consumers are willing to pay up $25 more per car for the convenience of a capless re-fueling system

-“The main benefit to the DFS for OEMs is savings on warranty claims,” says Cisternino.
-He reports that car owners often fail to correctly close the cap on their vehicles, resulting in a dashboard warning light.
+“The main benefit to the DFS for OEMs is savings on warranty claims,” said Cisternino.
+He reported that car owners often fail to correctly close the cap on their vehicles, resulting in a dashboard warning light.
 The car owner takes the vehicle to the dealer, the problem is diagnosed and corrected, and the dealer charges the OEM against a warranty claim.